-Mental Health First Aid (Adult) is approximately seven (7) hours of training and is broken up into three (3) portions, the Pre-Work Section, the Skills Section, and the Post-Work Section.
+Mental Health First Aid is between five to seven hours long.
+It is broken up into three (3) portions, the Pre-Work Section, the Skills Section, and the Post-Work Section.
 This training is free through the Local Behavioral Health Authority at the Maryland Department of Health.
 All materials are free.
 Once the pre/skills/post work and evaluations are completed (with a passing score), you will obtain a certificate that is valid for three (3) years.

 The Allegany County Local Behavioral Health Authority (LBHA) is responsible for planning, managing, and monitoring publicly funded behavioral health services with the county.
 This includes planning for service development, encouraging providers to develop and deliver a full range of treatment and rehabilitation services for persons with mental illness or substance use disorders, and working with the Behavioral Health Administration, Office of Health Care Quality, and Administrative Service Organizations to investigate complaints and monitor the delivery of services.